C# Random StringGenerate random strings using the GetRandomFileName method from the System.IO namespace.

 // Test the random string method.

-The RNGCryptoServiceProvider class that the GetRandomFileName method is implemented with is cryptographic-strength.
-The GetBytes method is invoked internally and it returns random bytes.
+GetRandomFileName uses RNGCryptoServiceProvider.
+This logic is cryptographic-strength.
+GetBytes is invoked internally and it returns random bytes.